Skip to content

 Your Future is in Public Service

-MPA students develop skills in budgeting, communications, economic analysis, fundraising, leadership and management, program evaluation, and research methods.
-Knowledge of U.S. government and public policies in such areas as immigration, the environment, housing, economic development, health care, and foreign affairs is gained during the course of the program.
-Our graduates work in the public interest in government, nonprofits and the private sector.
+MPA NYC students develop and sharpen their skills in budgeting, communication, economic analysis, fundraising, leadership and management, program evaluation, and research methods.
+Students gain knowledge of U.S. government and public policies in areas such as immigration, the environment, housing, economic development, health care, and foreign affairs.
+Our graduates work in the public interest in government, nonprofits, and the private sector.

 View full tuition and fee schedules by program